PKleinDataSets/StockPriceApp/README.md

 [MyStocksViewApp](https://mystocksview.streamlit.app/)

 **Input the Stock Ticker Symbol**:
-...Enter the symbol of the stock you are interested in.
+Enter the symbol of the stock you are interested in.

 **Select Date Range**:
-...Choose the start and end dates to analyze historical stock data.
+Choose the start and end dates to analyze historical stock data.

 **Explore Interactive Charts**:
-...Visualize closing prices and volumes over time with ease.
+Visualize closing prices and volumes over time with ease.

 ======
 ### Potential Use Cases: